 Oh yeah, there’s another thing to be thankful for!
 Messrs.
 Duesing, Dyche.
 Fritzsche, Johnston, and Mahrer haven’t called to harass me for misspelling their names in the last column.
 Sorry guys, you'll recall that last issue was produced in the midst of a move and l guess the dictionary was already packed.

-The First Derivative Of 75 is 98!
+The First Derivative Of '75 is '98!
 That is, the first offspring descended from our class is “on-board” and will graduate in 1998!
-Mike and loan Banker's son is already well through his doolie year.
+Mike and Jan Banker's son is already well through his doolie year.
 Thanks to Paul Kent for the info.
 Paul and his wife, Sherri, are on the other end of the parenting spectrum; their oldest is coming up on four and the youngest is less than a year.
 Wonder if they’ll be the only folks at the 20-year Reunion carrying a diaper bag?

 Speaking of the reunion, I talked to Mark Wells tonight.
 At (my) this time (10-12 weeks before you’re reading this) all is on course.
 Several volunteers have stepped forward and the AOG staff has been particularly helpful.
 By (your) this time you should definitely have received a mailing or two from the AOG about accommodations and whatever.
 You’re asked to do two things: get your response in return mail by the noted deadlines and do NOT assume other classmates have received the info–ask them!
 Max participation = max fun.